aws-samples/eks-workshop-v2/website/docs/introduction/kustomize/index.md

 checkout-585c9b45c7-xmx2t   1/1     Running   0          40m
 ```

-Although we have used the `kustomize` CLI directly in this section, Kustomize is also integrated directly with the `kubectl` CLI, and can be applied with `kubectl apply -k <kustomization_directory>`.
+Instead of using the combination of `kubectl kustomize` and `kubectl apply` we can instead accomplish the same thing with `kubectl apply -k <kustomization_directory>` (note the `-k` flag instead of `-f`).
 This approach is used through this workshop to make it easier to apply changes to manifest files, while clearly surfacing the changes to be applied.

 Let's try that: